 As a very neutral country that has not participated in a war for centuries, it is perhaps no surprise that Switzerland is also home to one of the main offices of the UN.
 The Palais des Nations is located a little further away from the other Geneva attractions, so I recommend either using a bicycle or public transport to get here.

 If you want to get inside the UN, you will have to book ahead – they don’t take spontaneous visits.
 There are two tours available.
-First is a guided tour focussed on UN activities in Geneva, visiting the rooms where important international meetings and negotiations take place.
-Second is a thematic Art and Architecture tour, focussed more on the building itself rather than the United Nations.
+First is a guided tour focused on UN activities in Geneva, visiting the rooms where important international meetings and negotiations take place.
+Second is a thematic Art and Architecture tour, focused more on the building itself rather than the United Nations.
 You can find more information and book a tour of Palais des Nations here.

 If you are less interested in politics, history, or architecture, you can just visit the beautiful Ariana park surrounding the UN Geneva office.
 No need for any special reservations for that.
 The Palais des Nations is one of the most special places in Geneva and well worth a quick visit when in town.

 TIP: You could spend just an hour or the whole day in this part of Geneva.
 If you have more time, check out Musée Ariana, Gandhi statue, and also the nearby Museum of the Red Cross or Botanical Garden (more info on the latter two below).

 12. Conservatory and Botanical Garden